coloshword/ExcelAgent/README.md

         - we need to make sure to wall it off with auth, so if you are not authenticated, it shouldn't allow a call
         - now the endpoint only works when authentication exists
         - now let's make it actually add to the client !
+        - callback function almost correctly adds to the chat history.
+Firstly, we are not adding the actual lm output yet, and we also aren't passing in the correct message to the lm input
+            - actually add the LM output instead of some generic string
+            - ok so now actual LM output is added instead of generic string
+            - clean up some of the nesting on this
+            - cleaned up the nesting, ok so now we will work on actually sending the payload properly this time.

 - concurrency in the server: